philippzabka/resilionator/README.md

 ## Frames

-We now introduce the most important methods for frame creation:

 - ```createMainFrame```: Creates a frame that is appended to the root window.
 - ```createRightFrame``` and ```createLeftFrame```: Creates a paned window.
 If both frames are created, both will take up an equal amount of space.
 If only one frame is created it takes up the whole space.
 - ```createDualFrameView```: A more convenient way of creating the frames specified above.